mignacz/ITforBusinessDataAnalytics/README.md

 ### Assignments
 1. **Assignment 1**: Deep Learning
    - Notebook: [DeepLearning.ipynb](assignments/DeepLearning.ipynb)
-   - Description: This project involves classifying companies from the Forbes Global dataset into two categories based on their market value.
+   - Description: The project involves classifying companies from the Forbes Global dataset into two categories based on their market value.
 The goal is to preprocess the data, create binary labels, train a deep learning model, optimize its performance, and evaluate the results.

 2. **Assignment 2**: Non Neural Machine Learning
    - Notebook: [Non_NeuralMachineLearning.ipynb](assignments/Non_NeuralMachineLearning.ipynb)